• Home

 Strange bedfellows: Chaplain and LGBT pride

-June 10, 2014 by Chaplain Gordon James Klingenschmitt
+June 10, 2014 by Chaplain Gordon Klingenschmitt

 A former military chaplain is appalled that the top Air Force chaplain would so blatantly embrace homosexual sin and openly invoke God’s blessing on homosexuality.